leggetter/leggetter.co.uk/aaarrrp/index.md

 * **Retention** - users continue to use the product and potentially increase usage
 * **Referral** - users like product and company brand enough to refer others
 * **Revenue** - users conduct some monetizing behavior
-* **Product** - users and the developer relations team help define and build the product as well as gathering feedback from users to enhance your product
+* **Product** - users and the developer relations team help define and build the product as well as gather feedback from users to enhance your product

 ## AAARRRP Goals